-Affirmative action has already come a long way, and there is scope to examining the situation of new, perhaps even marginal, groups within the labour force, reflecting society’s changing demographics.
-Beyond redressing injustices and justifications appealing to justice, affirmative action with respect new groups can be justified by the diversity element, which inter alia will benefit the citizenry which the civil service is designed to serve.
-A skills and achievement based hiring policy raises concerns about its ability to predict integration and perseverance, as well as claims of structural discrimination in this assessment of certain populations.
-Beyond the existing difficulties in processing and using assessments based on skills across the board in civil service tender law, there is scope to critically examine merit assessments.
-A review of merit assessments in the context of affirmative action, should take into account that employee assessments at the hiring stage are based, inter alia, on skills affected mainly by pre-market elements and education, which could affect the ability of the target population to compete for jobs.
+Affirmative action has already made great advances,, making possible an examination of the situation of new, perhaps even marginal, groups within the labour force, reflecting society’s changing demographics.
+Beyond redressing injustices and justifications appealing to justice, affirmative action with respect new groups can be justified by the goal of encouraging diversity, which, among other things, will benefit the citizenry which the civil service is designed to serve.
+A skills and achievement based hiring policy raises concerns about its ability to promote integration and reward perseverance, as well about possible structural discrimination in the assessment of certain populations.
+Acknowledging the existing difficulties in processing and using skills-based assessments across the board in civil service tender law, a critical examination of merit assessments is warranted.
+A review of merit assessments in the context of affirmative action should take into account that employee assessments at the hiring stage are based, inter alia, on skills determined in large part by pre-market factors and education, which could affect the ability of target populations to compete for jobs.
 Who is the most qualified?
-This is the question when we evaluate attributes and skills.
-Affirmative action solutions seek, rightly or wrongly, to withdraw from the merit mechanism as perceived by the majority group.
+This is the question asked when evaluating attributes and skills.
+Affirmative action solutions seek, rightly or wrongly, to move away from the majority group’s perception of the merit mechanism..

-Equality’s central idea is a strict adherence to impartiality and uniform distribution, but this idea does not necessarily guarantee a fair distribution.
+Equality’s central tenet is strict adherence to impartiality and uniform distribution; but this idea does not necessarily guarantee a fair distribution.
 This is the official argument against the merit assessment and the uniform setting of threshold conditions for the entire population, since the population is not all equal.
-Aristotelian equality versus substantive equality, presents demands concerning the division rule itself, and requires adjustment: Equal treatment of equals, and different treatment of differences, when the distinctions are relevant to the division.
+The question of Aristotelian equality versus substantive equality raises issues concerning the division rule itself, and requires adjustment: equal treatment of equals, and different treatment of differences, when the distinctions are relevant to the division.
 This Aristotelian idea may justify the existence of dedicated tenders or even the existence of different threshold conditions in such tenders.
-However, the way to justify them on the horizontal level with regard to the possible harm to stereotypes, or even to giving ‘discounts’ to those who belong to the target group but who do not suffer by belonging to it, is to determine predictive measures for assessing a candidate’s group ability and personal ability.
-It may not be sufficient just that a person belongs to a particular group, to determine that he is entitled to the benefit of affirmative action; Distinctions within the population that can predict under-representation may need to be established.
-However, the idea that a person’s belonging to a particular group also requires individual examination, imposes financial costs on the appointment process.
-These general diagnoses not only may offend the individual, but also impose on him a collective and even arbitrary stereotypical group affiliation, that does not factor his personal characteristics.
-Due to the difficulties in Aristotelian equality, it is customary to promote the values of affirmative action on the basis of substantive equality that offers equality in capabilities that justifies adjustments.
+However, the way to justify such measures on the horizontal level with regard to the possible harm to stereotypes, or even to giving ‘discounts’ to those who belong to the target group but who do not suffer by belonging to it, is to determine predictive measures for assessing a candidate’s group ability and personal ability.
+It may not be sufficient that a person merely belongs to a particular group to determine that that individual is entitled to the benefit of affirmative action; distinctions within the population that can predict under-representation may need to be established.
+However, the proposition that individual examination is required when a person belongs to a particular group imposes financial costs on the appointment process.
+These general diagnoses not only may offend the individual being examined thusly, but may also impose on that individual a collective and even arbitrary stereotypical group affiliation, that does not reflect that individual’s personal attributes.
+Due to the difficulties presenting by seeking Aristotelian equality, it is customary to promote the values of affirmative action on the basis of substantive equality that offers equality in capabilities that justifies adjustments.

 A discussion of employment diversity, from integration to segregation, forms part of the discussion relating to affirmative action’s advantages and disadvantages.
-Despite the superiority of the claims that support affirmative action, some of the claims that reject it have merit, and deserve to be addressed.
+Despite the validity of many of the arguments supporting support affirmative action, some of the arguments against it have merit, and deserve to be addressed.
 The controversies are the result of polar conceptions regarding the interpretation of the principle of equality, or the meaning of the concept of justice.

-Arguments For and Against Affirmative Action Policies
+Arguments for and against Affirmative Action Policies